-In part 3 in this Designing Winning Badminton Tactics series you discovered that co-operation with your partner provides the understanding to “design” the shots you must play to either allow you to achieve your favoured formation or to stop your opponents from playing their favoured formation.
+In Part 3 of this Designing Winning Badminton Tactics series, you discovered that co-operation with your partner provides the understanding to “design” the shots you must play to either allow you to achieve your favoured formation or to stop your opponents from playing theirs.

 Unless you are more powerful, play at a faster pace, and can therefore beat the player by being better at this style of game, you need to devise tactics to stop this player using their greatest assets.

 To beat the aggressive attacker you need to be calm and positive on court.
 A good “soft” low serve is vital with an occasional flick serve if you are capable and sufficiently accurate to place the shuttle in the corners.

 With this player you need to be in at the net first with tight net shots to force a lift from your opponent.
 This is your building shot in the rally, so holding your nerve and being positive is imperative.

 If you need to lift the shuttle then hitting a good length is a must.
 Additionally, good height in your clear or lift is essential to ensure the shuttle is dropping vertically which is difficult to hit.
 The use of height may upset the rhythm of your opponent who will have no choice but to wait for the shuttle to descend before they can play their return.

 Shuttle placement rather than power in your attack is critical.
 A “soft” game is this player’s nemesis.
 They will try to inject pace into the game and it’s your job to ensure you respond by trying to slow the pace to continually upset their rhythm.